 On the tenth day of Durga-Puja that is famed as- Durga Visarjan is also exalted with immense devotion and zeal.
 Other than cultural fusses, some reverent uproar can also be seen, inclusive of- singing competition, dance programs, blowing conch (shankh), games, cooking sessions, hopping and other numerous fun-loving activities.

-Another major attraction in CR Park is Kalibari that unveils bonny images of Goddess Durga and theme based pandals in a most surpassing way.
-Even Kalibari is supposed to be the largest and the biggest centre for Bengalis (bongs) arraying a beautiful fusion of culture and the traditional sanctity.
+Another major attraction in CR Park is Kalibari that unveils bonny images of Goddess Durga and theme-based pandals in a most surpassing way.
+Even Kalibari is supposed to be the largest and the biggest center for Bengalis (bongs) arraying a beautiful fusion of culture and the traditional sanctity.

 Minto Road Puja Samiti is well-known for its remarkable and worthy of attraction Durga idols.
 Also organises Bonedi Pujo at the time of the Navratri gala to fascinate the people around.

 This, being the oldest Durga Puja pandal makes you feel like you are at Bengal whereabouts, during the Durga Pujo and can even feel the aura of their buoyant culture and environment throughout the days of the festivity.
 The Durga Pujo is maintained by the local Bengali residents inside the main park and creates an exemplar of upbeat sophistication for the goddess lovers.

 Address: Minto Road, Kali Mandir, Deen Dayal Upadhayay Marg, Delhi